 In September, the National Space Intern program launched a new registration period for the 2024 internship cycle, and applicant interest has been high.
 Looking ahead to 2024, SWF2030 plans to host National Space Day—in partnership with NASA—to bring exciting space-related content into classrooms and connect with fourth and fifth graders through watch parties across the country to ignite their interest in space careers.

 As SWF 2030 continues to build its COE’s, it aims to bring the program’s shared vision to life.
-A more inclusive space workforce brings new opportunities and pathways for vibrant talent, providing all players a better foundation to execute cutting edge solutions.
+A more dynamic and robust space workforce brings new opportunities and pathways for vibrant talent, providing all players a better foundation to execute cutting edge solutions.

 “It’s no secret that we are at an exciting time in the space industry, with rapid growth and innovation across all sectors,” said Van Liew .
-“One of the ways we are making the most out of opportunities in front of us is building inclusion and diversity within our workforce… So, we recognize that different ways of thinking, diverse perspectives and backgrounds are creating opportunities for those voices to be heard and it’s essential to innovation.”
+“We recognize that different ways of thinking, unique perspectives and backgrounds are creating opportunities for those voices to be heard and it’s essential to innovation.”